This is the second page on Lego brick dimensions.

 We observe this assembly:

-We know that the height of the plate is exactly 3.2mm, and since it sticks between the knobs, the gap between knobs must be very slightly less than 3.2mm.
-But the distance between knob centres is 8.0mm, which is the plate thickness plus a knob radius on either side; 8.0−3.2=4.8=2×radius=diameter).
+Now because we can “brace” Technics bricks with pins, as was stated in the basic dimensions page, we know that the design height of the plate is exactly 3.2mm, and since it sticks between the knobs, the gap between knobs must be slightly less than 3.2mm.
 From this we can conclude that the diameter of the knobs must lie between 4.8mm and 4.9mm.
 Let us first exlore the hypothesis that it is 4.8mm, and the 1×1 brick is 8.0mm wide.
 In the two drawings below the stroke of the shapes is inside, i.e. the dimensions given include the thickness of the lines.

-Now the plate certainly “sticks” and the brick does not touch the knobs.
+Now the plate certainly “sticks” and the brick does not touch.

 Some parts have knobs on their sides to allow the direction of building to be changed by a right angle: